 – iron boosts your hemoglobin formation (which is important especially for women)

-– kale includes omega-3 fats so it has anti-inflammatory effects
+– kale is very low in fat, but the fat it contains are largely omega-3 fats, so it has anti-inflammatory effects

 There are so many ways to cook kale that it’s practically impossible to get bored of it!
 Boiling kale will diminish some of its nutrients, but you’ll still get plenty of vitamins.
 However, if you’d like to make sure you get the most health benefits, you can try microwaving, stir-frying or steaming your kale.